Kingdom Come: Deliverance: Setting

+Characters

+Many of the game's characters are based on historical people, though the protagonist Henry of Skalitz (Tom McKay) is fictional.
+Henry's companion is the heir to Rattay, Hans Capon of Pirkstein (Luke Dale).
+Other notable characters are the Hungarian nobleman and main antagonist Istvan Toth (Logan Hillier), liege lord of Skalitz: Radzig Kobyla (Michael Pitthan), Henry's primary love interest mill maid Theresa (Victoria Lynn Carroll), Henry's foster-father Martin (Matthew Wolf), acting lord of Rattay: Hanush of Leipa (Peter Hosking, Daniel Vávra), bandit gang leader Runt (Luke Allen-Gale), the noble Jobst of Moravia (Marc Cram), the German knight Markvart von Aulitz (Richard Zeman), and chief engineer of Skalitz: Tobias Feyfar (Ben Bradshaw).

 Plot

 In the silver mining town of Skalitz, Henry is a young apprentice living with his mother and his blacksmith father, Martin.
-Henry and Martin finish a commissioned sword for King Wenceslaus' hetman, Sir Radzig Kobyla, who visits to admire the weapon with Hungarian nobleman Sir István Tóth.
+Henry and Martin finish a commissioned sword for King Wenceslaus' hetman, Sir Radzig Kobyla, who visits to admire the weapon with Hungarian nobleman Sir Ištván Tóth.
 Skalitz is then attacked by an army of Cuman soldiers under Sigismund's command, and Henry's parents are killed by Sigismund's adjutant, German nobleman Sir Markvart von Aulitz.
 Henry flees with the sword to Talmberg to warn its lord, Sir Divish, of the attack.
 Taking advantage of a storm during the night, Radzig sneaks the survivors out of Skalitz castle and towards Rattay.

-The next morning, Sigismund’s army appears outside of Talmberg, but Divish parlays with Markvart and convinces Sigismund to leave.
+The next morning, Sigismund's army appears outside of Talmberg, but Divish parlays with Markvart and convinces Sigismund to leave.
 Meanwhile, Henry is devastated that his parents have not been properly buried, and sneaks back to Skalitz against Divish's orders.
 Henry is then confronted by bandits led by a man named Runt, who defeats Henry in a duel and steals the commissioned sword.
-Henry is saved by another Skalitz survivor, Theresa, and Talmberg's Captain Robard and his guard, who take him to Rattay to be harboured by Peshek, the local miller and Theresa’s uncle.
+Henry is saved by another Skalitz survivor, Theresa, and Talmberg's Captain Robard and his guard, who take him to Rattay to be harboured by Peshek, the local miller and Theresa's uncle.

 Seeking to recover his father's sword and avenge his parents, Henry enters the service of Sir Hanush of Leipa, acting Lord of Rattay and guardian to his young nephew, Lord Hans Capon.
 After saving Capon from Cumans during a hunting trip, Henry becomes Radzig's envoy.
 Henry then helps investigate a bandit raid on a local stud farm in Neuhof, which leads him to a concealed camp in Pribyslavitz sheltering bandits and Cumans, Runt being among them.
 Henry helps Radzig's and Divish's soldiers overwhelm the camp and kills Runt after a duel, but fails to locate his father's sword.